COVID-19 vaccination policy for BC Public Service employees

 Last updated: June 27, 2022

-The purpose of HR policy 25 – COVID-19 vaccination is to promote the health and safety of employees and others in the BC Public Service workplace through COVID-19 vaccinations.
+The purpose of HR policy 25 – COVID-19 vaccination (PDF, 185KB) is to promote the health and safety of employees and others in the BC Public Service workplace through COVID-19 vaccinations.

 - The BC Public Service is committed to the health, safety and well-being of employees